 Poetry Reading From My Dark Horses by Jodie Hollander

-Join us for an evening of poetry with three-time Squie Foundation Artist in Residence,published poet Jodie Hollander.
-Part of the Ventura Poetry Series.
+Come join us for an evening of poetry with three-time Squire Foundarion Artist in Residence, Jodie Hollander.

+Poetry Readings by Published Poet Jodie Hollander at Ojai Public Library as part of the Ojai Poetry Series

 FREE for all ages